Article based on a lecture kept at the International Yoga Congress, Bucharest, 25th of November 2012 by Johanes Dragonoff.

 As a tantric proverb says: "When love becomes infinite, the impossible becomes easily possible".

 Taking into account the holographic nature of creation through infinite subsets sharing the same cardinality as the Infinite Whole, a stronger version of reflection principle might be valid for some attributes: All holographic subsets of infinity (subsets that preserve the cardinality of that original infinity) share the essential attributes of that infinity.
 Some of these essential attributes might be the Divine Attributes that are often exemplified for us in the meditations supported by Gregorian Bivolaru, the founder of the yoga school MISA (Natha's sister school).
 These attributes include the 'classical' ones: Omnipresence, Omniscience, Omnipotency and Omnitemporality (Divine Eternity, Divine Simultaneity, Divine Moment) plus many others like Divine Synthesis, Divine Good, Divine Harmony, Divine Unity etc. In yogic terms these attributes are mysteriously shared by Paramatman (God) and Atman (our infinite self), Whole and its reflection.
-By resonating more and more with these attributes we can open to the Infinity within and to that which Cantor called Absolute Infinity and Guénon called Metaphysical Infinity - the Infinity of God.
+By resonating more and more with these attributes we can open up to the Infinity within and to that which Cantor called Absolute Infinity and Guénon called Metaphysical Infinity - the Infinity of God.